Functional and fun gifts for boat owners that they’ll love as much as they love their boat.

 It’s a little-known secret that eucalyptus oil will help clean sticky messes and fishy residue.

-Eucalyptus is a natural essential oil, and will the smell will also help freshen the cabin of a boat after sitting all winter.
+Eucalyptus is a natural essential oil, and the smell also helps freshen the cabin of a boat after sitting all winter.

 Essential oils are great gifts for a new boat owner who wants to remove scents from previous owners.